Last updated on Oct 29, 2024.

 On March 15, 2024, a set of industry guidelines that outline security measures for businesses that conduct card payments in Japan, the "Credit Card Security Guidelines,” was revised (Credit Card Security Guidelines Version 5.0).

-The Credit Card Security Guidelines state that merchants who conduct online sales (Stripe users) must enable 3D Secure by the end of March 2025 in order to combat fraud.
+The Credit Card Security Guidelines state that merchants who conduct online sales (Stripe users) must enable 3D Secure authentication by the end of March 2025 in order to combat fraud.

-3D Secure (3DS) is a mechanism that provides an additional layer of authentication for credit card payments and protects businesses from liability for fraudulent card payments.
+3D Secure authentication (3DS) is a mechanism that provides an additional layer of authentication for credit card payments and protects businesses from liability for fraudulent card payments.

 Stripe will require 3DS on all applicable payments from March 31, 2025.
 In some cases you can decide whether or not to use 3DS.